-The copycat Starbucks Hibiscus Refresher recipe is a great afternoon pick me up.
-This tea-based drink is hard to beat.
+Starbucks Very Berry Hibiscus Refresher is a great afternoon pick me up.
+This tea-based drink with berries is hard to beat.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 One of the things that I enjoy about going to Starbucks is being able to check out all their new drinks.
 They seem to add new drinks and food items to their menu with each new season.
 During the winter months, you get a slew of new comforting beverages like the maple pecan latte and the white chocolate mocha.

 When the summer rolls around the cooler drinks start to appear back in the lineup.
 Drinks like the passion fruit lemonade and the very berry hibiscus refresher become popular choices of patrons.

 Although Starbucks is known for coffee, tea-based drinks are always a good pick.
 The very berry hibiscus refresher is a tea-based drink that also contains green coffee extract to give it an extra boost.